AnnaLukaszczyk/movies-browser/README.md

 Welcome to our Movies Browser project!
 We're glad you stopped by 😉

+MoviesBrowser is a huge collection of the most interesting movies and most popular actors.
+It is an intuitive browser that uses the TMDB database.
+We have adapted it so that you can use it on any screen:

+- large screen

+- medium screen

+- small screen

 ## Demo
 Our app is still in development, but you can follow our progress at this link: https://annalukaszczyk.github.io/movies-browser/